VittoNico/Random_network_analysis/more_feature.md

 ```R
 layout <- layout.circle(graph)
 ```
+Of course, changing styles can create some problem of visualization, but this can be fixed by

 The script covers the basic features of the Network analysis.
 But if a more deep exploration is required, Igraph offers a large number of analysis that can be added to the STAGE 2.
 Here is a small example to how extract more information with Igraph and add those information to the report file at the end of STAGE 3.